larsrh/website/topics/crdt/02-contracts.md

 ```

 Although now we'll have to be a little more careful so that we don't accidentally mix two different types.
+Keep in mind that – even though JavaScript has no types – we are implicitly carrying around a set of values in the background.
+JavaScript doesn't prevent us from comparing a number to a string, but mathematically speaking, that wouldn't make sense.

+## Contractual obligations

 The key ingredient for a successful abstraction is not just the interface, but also the _contract_.
 We want these comparators to satisfy some constraints.